bucknercd/jobworker/DESIGN.md

   - TLS 1.3 only
   - Strong cipher suite (TLS\_AES\_256\_GCM\_SHA384 preferred)
 - **Authorization policy**
-  - In the client certificate itself, `CN` will be the `username` and `O` will be the `role-group`
+  - In the client certificate itself, `CN` will be the `username`
-  - The role value of `admin-<group>` will be allowed to run any executables **not** on the denylist as user `1000:1000`
-  - The role value of `user-<group>` will be allowed to run commands as user `nobody`
-  - Any members of the same group can perform operations such as stream output from any job as long as they have the job id
+  - A user can **only** can perform operations such as stream output from any job as long as they have the job id
   - Client CA certificates will be stored in the running server's filesystem rather than in a database, to reduce initial implementation complexity.
 - **Shell invocation**
-  - Avoids shell injection; executes directly with a `exec` style syscall.
-No shelling out will be permitted.
-Shell executables will be on the denylist.
+  - Avoids shell injection; Process execution happens via an `init` binary in a chroot jail.
 - **Job isolation**
   - Cgroups used for resource control (custom implementation)
   - Each job gets its own cgroup directory
-  - **Only** users that belong to the same group as the group that created the job id will be able to obtain any data at all from the said job.
 - **DDOS**
   - I will not implement a rate limiting middleware but am aware one would be beneficial to have.
 This would prevent resource exhaustion.
 For example, making many connections and just leaving all of them open by starting a TCP handshake but never closing it.
-- **Secure Commands Denylist**
-  - Admin users will be restricted from running certain destructive commands (e.g., `rm`, `mv`, `dd`, etc.) to prevent system damage as well as some simple privilege escalation commands.
-Normal users will be limited with the same denylist as well.
 - **Logging**
   - The server will maintain logs to disk to keep track of all events and to see who has tried to do what to be able to have visibility
 ---

 ## CLI Examples
 ### Streaming Note
-- All the `stream` commands have `tail` like functionality.
+- The `stream` command has `tail` like functionality.
 This means that if the job is still running, the stream will continue to follow the output in real-time.
 If the job has exited, the stdout and stderr file descriptors will be closed and the stream will end.
 ### Limits Default
 - If no limits are specified, the job will run with default cgroup limits:
   - CPU: 500m (500 milli-cores)